shikharmittal04/epspy/docs/basics.rst

 Running the above will generate several files.
 The terminal messages will guide you to these output files.
 The most important of all files of your interest will be ``Tb_nu_map.npy``.
 To visualise your outputs use the function :func:`visual`.
 See :ref:`api` for the available features for :func:`visual`.
 To learn more about the output files and code working see :ref:`detexp`.
 To learn about the physics of this package see our `paper <>`_.

-The default values in this package have been chosen such that the users can run their scripts on a PC.
-Since modern PCs have at least 4 cores, for a better performance, one could also run ``eg_script.py`` parallely as
+In this package we have set the default values such that the users can run their scripts on a PC.
+Since modern PCs have at least 4 cores, for a better performance, one could also run script ``eg_script.py`` parallely as

 .. code:: bash

     mpirun -np 4 python eg_script.py

-In general and for more realistic flux density ranges and high resolution maps, it is recommended to use the code on high performance clusters.
+However, in general and for more realistic flux density ranges and high resolution maps, we recommend to use the package on a HPCs.

 License and citation
 --------------------